FAQs

 What are the requirements to have an animal placed in your program?

-- Reason: PACT only offers foster care to pets of people who love their pets but are unable to care for them due to military deployment.
-Owners must check with all friends, family, co-workers, and neighbors first, and use PACT only as the last resort before surrendering their pets to a shelter.
+- The owner is unable to care for the pet for a period of time due to military deployment or those seeking medical care.
+Owners should check with all friends, family, co-workers, and neighbors first, and use Operation Foster only as the last resort before surrendering their pets to a shelter.

-- Dates: Owners must provide a solid date they agree to retrieve their pets by, and proof that they can provide care (housing and food) when they return.
-The pet must be transported to and from the foster home by the owner or someone who knows the pet well.
+- The time period is between 6 weeks and 2 years.
+In this regard, owners must provide a solid date they agree to retrieve their pets by, and proof that they can provide care (housing and food) when they return.

-- Pet Health: The Foster Pet must up-to-date on all required shots.
-Dogs and cats must be spay/neutered and current on flea-tick preventative before entering the Foster Home.
+- The Foster Pet must up-to-date on all required shots and dogs and cats must be spay/neutered before entering the Foster Home.

-- Behavior: PACT does not allow aggressive or destructive animals into it’s program, and should a pet bite, scratch, snap at, be destructive or excessively disruptive while in the foster program for any reason, they must be immediately removed.
+- The pet must not be aggressive or destructive, and should a pet bite, scratch, snap at, be destructive or excessively disruptive while in the foster program for any reason, they must be immediately removed.

-- Transport: Owner is responsible for Pet’s transport to and from the Foster Home.
-If the pet is a dog going into a foster home with other dogs, or if PACT has any concerns about the pets behavior in a new home, the Owner or someone who knows the animal personally must travel with the pet to the foster home for the pet’s drop-off.
+- The owner is responsible for Pet’s transport to and from the Foster Home.
+If the pet is a dog going into a foster home with other dogs, or if Operation Foster has any concerns about the pets behavior in a new home, the Owner or someone who knows the animal personally must travel with the pet to the foster home for the pet’s drop-off.

-Does PACT offer foster care for pets of military personnel who are not deploying?
+Does Operation Foster offer foster care for pets of military personnel who are not deploying?

 YES, as long as the owner’s need for temporary foster care is still military-related (training, PCS, re-assignment) and fulfills all other requirements listed above.